What to do about Home Electrical Power Surges and Spikes

 Any suggestions on possible causes and solutions will be appreciated.

-This electrical wiring question came from: Jeremy, a Homeowner from Arlington, Texas
+This electrical wiring question came from: Jeremy in Texas.

 Additional Comments: Very nice and informative website.
 It has been bookmarked for future reference.

 Help to Detect Electrical Power Problems

 How to Solve Electrical Power Quality Problems

 Electrical Power Problems with the Main Service of Utility

 - From what has been described it is probable that there is a problem with the main incoming power from the electrical provider.

 - The electrical utility company should be contacted immediately and notified of the problem so they can come out and check their equipment.

 - If the utility company is not at fault then the main electrical panel of the home will need to be tested by a qualified licensed electrical contractor who will determine the problem and make the necessary repairs.